chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha_11_drbd_scenario_4.rst

 When the primary back-end server has been lost while the secondary back-end server is in an ``Inconsistent`` state and it's not going to be back online quickly, the best thing to do is to provision another host to become the new |chef server| cluster partner for the secondary back-end server, and then build it out.
 If the new host has an IP address that is different from the primary back-end server, change the configuration on the secondary back-end server, and then reconfigure.

-In this situation, the |chef server| may be freaking out a bit, so turn off the daemons using the ``chef-server-ctl stop`` command.
+In this situation, the |chef server| may be freaking out a bit, so turn off the daemons using the ``private-chef-ctl stop`` command.

 Once the new host is identified and the |drbd| devices on that host are ready, bring up |drbd| and get it talking to the secondary back-end server.
 This secondary server should not want to be the primary server; it should be waiting for the old primary server to return.
 Start up |drbd| on the new host and verify that it is listening on the correct port and that the status in ``/proc/drbd`` is reporting that the host is up, but in the ``WFConnect: waiting for connection`` state.